Computer Networks

 All Layer 2 devices connect to switches to communicate with one another.
 Switches work at layer two of the Open Systems Interconnection (OSI) model, the data link layer.
 Switches are ready to use right out of the box.
 In contrast to a router, a switch doesn’t require configuration settings by default.
 When you unbox the switch, it does not need to be configured to perform its role, which is to provide connectivity for all devices on your network.
 After putting power on the switch and connecting the systems, the switch will forward traffic to each connected device as needed.

-• Switch vs. Hubs
+Switch vs. Hubs

 Moreover, you learned that switches had replaced hubs since they provide more advanced capabilities and are better suited to today’s computer networks.
 Advanced functionality includes filtering traffic by sending data only to the destination port (while a hub always sends data to all ports).

-• Full Duplex vs. Half Duplex
+Full Duplex vs. Half Duplex

 With a full duplex, both parties can talk and listen simultaneously, making it more efficient than half-duplex communication, where only one can speak simultaneously.
-Full duplex communication is also more reliable since it is less likely to experience interference or distortion.
+Full duplex transmission is also more reliable since it is less likely to experience interference or distortion.
 Until switches became available, communication devices were only half-duplexed with hubs.
 A half-duplex device can send and receive simultaneously, but not simultaneously send and receive.

-• VLAN: Logical LANs
+VLAN: Logical LANs

 Virtual Local Area Networks (VLANs) are computer networks that divide a single physical local area network (LAN) into multiple logical networks.
 This partitioning allows for the segmentation of broadcast traffic, which helps to improve network performance and security.

-VLANs enable administrators to set up multiple networks within a single physical LAN without needing separate cables or ports.
-These benefits businesses need to separate data and applications between multiple teams, departments, or customers.
 In a VLAN, each segment is identified by a unique identifier or VLAN ID.
 The VLAN ID is used to associate traffic with a particular VLAN segment.
 For example, if a user needs to access an application on a different VLAN, the packet must be tagged with the VLAN ID of the destination segment to be routed correctly.

 VLANs also provide security benefits.
 A VLAN can help prevent malicious traffic from entering a segment by segmenting traffic into logical networks.
 This helps prevent attackers from gaining access to the entire network.
 Additionally, VLANs can isolate critical or confidential data from other users on the same network.
 VLANs can be implemented on almost any network, including wired and wireless networks.
 They can also be combined with other network technologies, such as routing and firewalls, to improve security further.